sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 After downloading the sample STUDY data, unzip it in a folder of your choice (preferably in the 'sample_data' sub-folder of the EEGLAB release you are currently using; under Linux use the 'unzip' command).
-This will create a sub-folder '5subjects' containing several studysets.
+This will create a sub-folder '5subjects' containing several studies.
 Then open a Matlab session and run *\>\> eeglab*.

 Another *STUDY* sometimes used in EEGLAB tutorials is the [STERN STUDY](http://sccn.ucsd.edu/eeglab/download/STUDYstern.zip) (2.3Gb).